 Looking for a statement piece to add to your bedroom or living room?
-Consider a distressed painted dresser.
+Consider a

-This style of painting furniture is a popular DIY trend that creates a vintage and timeless look.
+painting furniture is a popular DIY trend that creates a vintage and timeless look.
 It’s also a great way to upcycle an old piece of furniture and give it new life.
 If you’re looking for inspiration on your next furniture painting project, here are a few ideas to consider.

 Furniture painting has become a favored DIY trend among creatives and interior design enthusiasts alike, with distressed painted furniture garnering perhaps the most attention.

 A distressed painted piece can lend a shabby chic, vintage, or rustic look to any space, making it both stylish and functional.

 Whether you’re a seasoned DIYer or a beginner, painting furniture is a fun and creative way to decorate your space while adding your personal touch.

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.
 How do you make painted furniture look distressed?